dataluscorp/browser/remote/marionette/doc/Testing.md

 ---------------------------

 We also have a set of [functional tests] that make use of the Marionette Python client.
-These start a Firefox process and tests the Marionette protocol input and output, and will appear as `Mn` on Treeherder.
+These start a Datalus process and tests the Marionette protocol input and output, and will appear as `Mn` on Treeherder.
 The following command will run all tests locally: